Ian Granstra:

 Ilene Beth Misheloff has been missing since January 30, 1989, when she was thirteen-years-old.
 At time of her disappearance, she was five-feet-three-inches tall and weighed one-hundred-thirteen pounds.
 She had brown hair and eyes, and wore braces on her teeth.
 She had freckles on her cheeks and the bridge of her nose, and a small lump on the inside of her left ankle.

-Ilene Misheloff would today be forty-eight-years-old.
+Ilene Misheloff would today be forty-nine-years-old.

 Computer-Aged Images of Ilene Misheloff